 For a bit of exercise, try a hike up to the immaculately maintained 17th century Fort Napoleon, or if you want to stay in vacation mode, rent an electric golf cart or scooter.
 Just be sure to dodge the iguanas.

-Guadeloupe Islands – Grande-Terre
+Guadeloupe Holidays – Grande-Terre

 The entire archipelago of the Guadeloupe Islands has been designated a Biosphere Reserve by UNESCO, but the island most deserving of that title is Grande-Terre, the left side of the butterfly wing.
 The micro-climates on this island alone mean that in one day you can be canoeing in a lush rainforest, swimming in Cascade aux Ecrevisses’ Waterfall, or soothing your aching muscles in Les Baines Jaunes hot springs.
 Tendacayou Eco Lodge is home base for hikes to the volcano.
 It was built by French expats Sylvie and Georges as their own Robinson Crusoe home in the rainforest.
 They have turned the tree houses and cottages into a luxurious eco-lodge and spa for discerning guests to enjoy.
 Over 250 species of birds and an abundance of wildlife will surround you but there is nothing poisonous here.